altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~The room was large, though the cube left no space~ "M::What's with all the doors?"
 "FL::Privacy, my dear, from many things"
+*Martha waled to the wire gate*
+~Beyond was a colossal cube of Obsidian, evenly surrounded by a gap then dark oak wood~ 'M::how far down is...'
+~They were a short distance away from the cube, less than 20 feet~ *Martha looked down*
+~Her stomach knotted, the sense of scale was what sunk it~ ~It would be a long fall~
-~It was a block encompassing the vast cavern of space~ *Flanagan walked across a short bridge*
+*Flanagan walked across a short bridge*
-~Made of that same copper wire mesh~
+~The copper handrails crunched and rattled at Flanagan's grasp as he crossed~ ~It was Made of that same copper wire mesh~
-*Flanagan pressed in his palm on a part of the glass and it sunk in* *He repeated this in several other locations on the glass* *Finally he swung a door open*
+~Flanagan Reached the end - a small landing platform extending from the cube - made of the Obsidian~ *Flanagan pressed in his palm on a part of the Obsidian and it sunk in* *He repeated this in several other locations on the smooth reflective surface* *Martha crossed the bridge*
+~Taking careful steps and not looking down~
+*Finally he swung a door open*
 'M::Okay, not obsidian'
 ~Inside was a dark hallway~